MarinComo/ChromeIGStory/README.md

 You can see Suggested Stories if you go to the Explore feed.

 ### Why does the profile picture border not turn gray after I view a Story?

 Currently, Chrome IG Story does not mark the Story as being "seen", so all new content will remain new if you view it with this extension.
 If you view that user's Story on your phone and refresh the page, the new content will be gray.

 ### Can I share an image/video from someone's Story?

 You can right click the image/video in the galley and "Copy Image/Video Address" to grab the link of the photo or video and share it.
 However, be respectful of the user's privacy when sharing the URL, as the link will work until Instagram deletes the photo/video off its server (sometimes days after the Story has expired).

-### Installing Dependencies ###
+### Installing Dependencies

 ```
 git clone https://github.com/CaliAlec/ChromeIGStory.git
 cd ChromeIGStory
-npm install
-npm install -g gulp
+yarn --ignore-engines
 ```

-### Running and Developing ###
+### Running and Developing

 In order to run the extension locally, follow the steps below.

-* In the root directory, run:
+- In the root directory, run:

 ```
-gulp watch
+yarn gulp
 ```

-* A /build folder will be generated.
+- A /build folder will be generated.
 Visit chrome://extensions/ in your browser, enable Developer mode, and drag the build folder onto the page to install the extension.

-* Every time you make a change in the code, the build folder will be regenerated on the fly, but you must go back to chrome://extensions/ and reload the extension to see any changes.
+- If you want to have the build folder will be regenerated on the fly every time you make a change in the code, use `yarn gulp watch` instead of `yarn gulp`.
+You must go back to chrome://extensions/ and reinstall the extension to see any changes.

 # License